Jamkasz/jo-odoo-addons/README.md

 - [X] Stage WIP limit
 - [X] Team WIP limit
 - [ ] Task Blocked Reason
+- [ ] Class of Service: Urgent
+- [ ] Class of Service: Fixed Delivery Date
+- [ ] Class of Service: Regular
+- [ ] Class of Service: Intangible
+- [ ] Class of Service: Defect

 ## To use
 Just add the addon you want into your Odoo addons path and install it